 Data in spreadsheets

 In this section we will make an Ampersand script that is based on an existing spreadsheet.
-This technique is useful for bottom-up design of an information system.
-This has many uses in practice, because people tend to administer a lot in spreadsheets for lack of proper information systems to support them.
+This technique is useful for quickly adding population to an information system.
 Ampersand has a facility that allows you to import existing .xlsx files with minimal changes.

 Theory: tables vs. binary relations